willymcallister/willymcallister.github.io/_articles/source-transformation.md

 <p><img src="/i/thevenin8a.svg"></p>
 </details>

 What have we learned?
 The Norton form, as weird it is, behaves just like the Thévenin form.
 It plots as a line in $i$-$v$ space.
-You can move it anywhere you want depending on your choice of component values.
+You can move it anywhere just by your choice of component values.

 ## Observations
 {:.no_toc}